BlueDragonMC/Website/articles/2023-01-27-new-wackymaze-map.md

 - Falling in lava on the Canopy map instantly kills you
 - Players glow with their team color _(as shown in the first screenshot)_

 We hope you enjoy the new map.
-Have a greay day!
+Have a great day!

 Flux and ex4